 Stephen R. Halpin III

 Prior to entering private practice, Steve clerked for the Honorable Robert B. King of the United States Court of Appeals for the Fourth Circuit.
-Steve earned his law degree from Washington and Lee University School of Law, where he graduated magna cum laude and Order of the Coif.
+Steve earned his law degree from Washington and Lee University School of Law, where he graduated magna cum laude and was elected to the Order of the Coif.
+Steve currently serves on the W&L Law Council, the governing board of the school’s Law Alumni Association.

 During law school, Steve served as Editor in Chief of the Washington and Lee Law Review, worked as a research assistant to Civil Procedure and Federal Jurisdiction expert A. Benjamin Spencer, and interned for two federal district court judges.
 Steve earned his undergraduate degree from the University of Virginia.